 MA or MRes?

 This MRes is a pre-doctoral training programme taught in conjunction with the London Interdisciplinary Social Science Doctoral Training Partnership (LISS DTP) and is an approved pathway for ESRC 1+3 PhD studentship funding and ideal for those seeking to work in a research-related role.
-The new MRes programmes from 2017 will be the same structure as the MA/MSc equivalent, but will include two compulsory modules: ‘Introduction to Social Science Research 1: Epistemology, Research design, and Qualitative methods’ and ‘Introduction to Social Science Research 2: Quantitative Methods and Data’.
-Please check the website at time of application for the latest module structure.
+The new MRes programmes from 2017 will be the same structure as the MA/MSc equivalent, but will include a compulsory module: ‘Introduction to Social Science 2: Quantitative Methods and Data’.

 - provides you with a detailed understanding of development practices and experiences within different sites and spaces of the Global North and South

 - encourages you to examine these realities in light of the contrasts and continuities between the Global North and South and critically assess the strengths and weaknesses of different theoretical approaches to studying development futures

 - provides you with the opportunity to develop your research skills and experiences by undertaking an independent research project and fieldwork.
 This work will be supported by research training as well as one-to-one tailored supervision from experienced researchers.